allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error BaseStrategy_INVALID_ADDRESS()
 ```

-*Returns when an invalid address is used*
+Throws when an invalid address is used

 ### BaseStrategy_NOT_INITIALIZED